The Best Offer: Plot

-When he returns home, he discovers both Claire and his entire collection are gone.
-The empty vault contains only the restored automaton, which plays Robert's message saying that there is something authentic concealed in every forgery, which is why he will truly miss Virgil.
-Virgil also discovers that a supposed portrait of Claire's mother was actually a portrait of her, painted by Billy, and has been left for Virgil, complete with a telling dedication "with love and gratitude."
+After the successful London auction, Virgil returns home to find Claire and his entire collection gone.
+The vault is empty except for the restored automaton, which plays a recorded message from Robert: "There is always something authentic concealed in every forgery," echoing Virgil's own words.
+Virgil realizes he has been the victim of an elaborate con orchestrated by Robert, Claire, and Billy.
+A portrait of Claire, painted by Billy, has been left behind with a dedication: "With love and gratitude."